bugs181/PopcornTV/readme.md

 The modified version of PopcornTV replaces the torrent engine with the MediaChannel API. <br>

-*IMPORTANT*: Torrenting NO LONGER works with this application, please see the original project for that.
+*IMPORTANT*: Torrenting NO LONGER works with this application, please see the original project for that.<br>
 However, it is entirely possible that a torrent engine may be added in at a later date which uses the MediaChannel Torrent channel.

 ## Warning
 PopcornTV streams movies and TV shows from websites that are likely not from the true copyright holders.